Wes Craven's New Nightmare: Plot

-Heather Langenkamp lives in Los Angeles, California, with her husband Chase and their young son Dylan.
-She is recognized for her role as Nancy Thompson from the A Nightmare on Elm Street film series before focusing her career on television.
-One night, she has a nightmare that her family is attacked by a set of animated Freddy Krueger claws from an upcoming Nightmare film, where two workers are brutally killed on set.
-Waking up to an earthquake, she spies a cut on Chase's finger exactly like the one he had received in her dream, but she quickly dismisses the notion that it was caused by the claws.
+Heather Langenkamp lives in Los Angeles, California, with her husband, Chase, and their young son, Dylan.
+She is recognized for her role as Nancy Thompson in the A Nightmare on Elm Street film series.
+One night, she has a nightmare in which her family is attacked by a set of animated Freddy Krueger claws from an upcoming Nightmare film.
+Waking up to an earthquake, she notices a cut on Chase's finger similar to the one he had in her dream.